Let’s start with some discussion about mission and work.

 A laser focus on trust can result in narrow, unauthentic tasks aimed at influencing these metrics.
 For example, a growth team may be interested in adding a “certification” badge on a sign-up or payment form.
 Or a lock icon.
-Was that effort worth it?

 Trust is often a byproduct of transparency from an organization’s risk reductions.
 An honest focus on risk reduction will often have opportunities for making these improvements transparent.

 A security team will burn out unless they are working efficiently to improve risks and trust.

 Additionally, trust increases by mitigating the risks imposed on others.
 While an organization may only be concerned with risks to itself… a customer may experience risks being imposed on themselves.